 So the amygdala and the frontal cortex are often in opposition with each other, maintaining a precarious balance between total emotional reactivity and cold rational logic.
 The thing is, it’s quite easy for things to fall out of balance.
-And when this happens, it’s usually the amygdala that wins the tug of war, hijacking the frontal cortex, and many other parts of the brain.
-Damping down their activity, and unleashing the full force of our fear/fight/flight response.
-And you know what that feels like.
+And when this happens, it’s usually the amygdala that wins the tug of war, hijacking the frontal cortex and many other parts of the brain, damping down their activity, and unleashing the full force of our fear/fight/flight response.
+And we all know what that feels like.

 Why is any of this important?
-Well, a study from researchers in Italy and Denmark published last year in Clinical Psychology Review showed something really interesting.
+Well, a study from researchers in Italy and Denmark published in Clinical Psychology Review showed something really interesting:

 But mindfulness does something different.
 When you put people trained in mindfulness into the same brain scanners, you see that their amygdalas are actually quieter.
 They’re not just better at controlling their emotions, they’re actually less emotionally reactive in the first place.
 The mindfulness has gotten rid of a couple of the burly blokes from the amygdala’s end of the tug of war rope.